 - Complete "college without walls" concept with more focus on distance education, both for instructor and student training and access.
-(EM, APC, IPI) - Provide campus automation, telecommunications, and security program (IPI) - Develop and provide information on support planning and decision-making systems for the College.
-(IPI) - Develop and implement assessment strategies to monitor and evaluate technology-based courses.
-(T&L) - Develop and implement assessment strategies to monitor and evaluate technology-based courses.
-(T&L) - Provide quality information services customer services to entire campus and co-located programs.
-(IPI) - Develop and support all educational, instructional, and training initiatives; and grants in providing outreach, access and training in information technology.
+(EM, APC, IPI) - Provide campus automation, telecommunications, and security program.
+(IPI) - 3 Develop and provide information on support planning and decision-making systems for the College.
+(IPI) - 4 Develop and implement assessment strategies to monitor and evaluate technology-based courses.
+(T&L) - 5 Provide state-of-the-art facilities and systems to trained end users.
+(T&L, APC, IPI) - 6 Provide quality information services customer services to entire campus and co-located programs.
+(IPI) - 7 Develop and support all educational, instructional, and training initiatives; and grants in providing outreach, access and training in information technology.
 (T&L, APC) - Expand communications and information exchange processes to ensure understanding of IT standards, capabilities and procedures.
 (T&L, IPI) - Provide end-users with current training and information on hardware and software capabilities, availability, and the life cycle replacement program.
-(IPI, Equity) - Take advantage of every opportunity to learn and exchange information on new technology and concepts to meet customer's needs and expectations.
+(IPI, Equity) - 10 Take advantage of every opportunity to learn and exchange information on new technology and concepts to meet customer's needs and expectations.
 (T&L, APC, IPI)

 - Support the ongoing evolution of the educational environment to include use of and recognition of current and emerging technologies.
-(T&L, APC) - Continue to pursue campus infrastructure improvements through capital equipment, grants and other funding sources to ensure cost-effective, flexible, maintainable, and reliable network infrastructure to support voice, video, virtual, and data needs.
-(IPI) - Develop professional development program to include skills catalog, training matrix, and targeted funding schemes to ensure the quality our human resources.
-(IPI, Equity) - Use information technology to enhance the library's accessibility, delivery, and timeliness of information services.
-(T&L, APC) - Ensure student access to computing facilities and other learning resources.
-(T&L, APC) - Optimize available resources through deliberate business process improvement review and research; and increase funding to provide innovative solutions for all IT-related requirements.
+(T&L, APC) - 12 Continue to pursue campus infrastructure improvements through capital equipment, grants and other funding sources to ensure cost-effective, flexible, maintainable, and reliable network infrastructure to support voice, video, virtual, and data needs.
+(IPI) - 13 Develop professional development program to include skills catalog, training matrix, and targeted funding schemes to ensure the quality our human resources.
+(IPI, Equity) - 4 Use information technology to enhance the library's accessibility, delivery, and timeliness of information services.
+(T&L, APC) - 5 Ensure student access to computing facilities and other learning resources.
+(T&L, APC) - 16 Optimize available resources through deliberate business process improvement review and research; and increase funding to provide innovative solutions for all IT-related requirements.
 (IPI) - Develop, maintain and enforce universal standards in terms of hardware, software, and network on all campus systems.
 (IPI) - Provide innovative technological leadership in determining and optimizing the use of technology.
 (T&L, APC, IPI) - Provide end-users of administrative systems and support systems quality and timely training and support.
 (EM, T&L, APC)